-Passage of a statewide ballot in 1996 gave the go-ahead for three casinos in Detroit.
-In response, MGM Grand Detroit, Greektown Casino & Hotel and Motor City Casino were established in downtown Detroit.
+Passage of a statewide ballot in 1996 gave the go-ahead for casino gambling in the City of Detroit.
+Presently the following large-scale casinos are located in Detroit and dominate the gambling scene in the Midwest: MGM Grand Detroit, Hollywood Casino at Greektown and Motor City Casino.

 Any attempt to cheat at a casino game, including capping or topping chips, is punishable as a felony.
 Pursuant to MCL 432.218, the following conduct (partial list) is punishable by imprisonment for not more than 10 years or a fine of not more than $100,000.00, or both, and barred for life from a gambling establishment in Michigan, for doing any of the following:

 - Keeping track of the cards played in a gambling game.

 - Manufactures, sells, or distributes cards, chips, dice, a game, or a device that is intended to be used to violate this act.